JamesDBartlett3/Fabric-Archive-Bot/README.md

 # Fabric-Archive-Bot
-A fully automated Microsoft Fabric/Power BI tenant backup solution written in PowerShell
+A fully automated Microsoft Power BI/Fabric tenant backup solution written in PowerShell

 ## Features
+- **Free & Open Source**: No licensing fees, no vendor lock-in, and full access to the source code.
+You can run this script on your own hardware or in your own cloud environment, and you can modify the code to suit your needs.
+If you find a bug or want to add a feature, you can create [an issue](https://github.com/JamesDBartlett3/Fabric-Archive-Bot/issues/new/choose) or [a pull request](https://github.com/JamesDBartlett3/Fabric-Archive-Bot/fork).
+- **Export Reports & Semantic Models**: Exports all reports and semantic models (formerly "datasets") from all workspaces in your Power BI/Fabric tenant to a local directory.
 - **Service Principal Support**: Can authenticate as an Entra ID App Registration (a.k.a.
 "Service Principal"), so you don't need to login with your user account.
 This is especially useful for running the script on a schedule in an unattended environment. *Note: You will need to create an App Registration in Entra ID, add it to a new security group, grant that group the necessary permissions in the Power BI Admin Portal, and then provide the Tenant ID, App ID, and App Secret in the `Config.json` file.*
-- **Fully Automated**: Run on a daily schedule to automatically back up all workspaces in your Fabric tenant (use Task Scheduler in Windows or a similar tool).
+- **Fully Automated**: Run the script on a daily schedule to automatically back up all workspaces in your Power BI/Fabric tenant (use Task Scheduler in Windows or a similar tool).
 - **Configurable**: Customize the target folder, semantic model format (TMSL/TMDL), workspaces to archive, retention policy, and more (run `Get-Help .\Export-FabricItemsFromAllWorkspaces.ps1 -Detailed` for more information).
 - **Secure**: Uses Entra ID authentication to access the Fabric REST APIs, so you don't need to store your username and password in the script.